 \subsubsection{Super-sectors}

+A sector $S_1$ is called a super-sector of the sector $S_2$, if $S_2$ can be obtained from $S_1$ by contracting some of the edges of $S_1$.

-In order to motivate super-sectors, consider the situation where a polynomial $\divisor_j(z)$ with $j \in I_{\mathrm{even}}$ is simply a factor $z_r=\Baikovvariable_l/\arbitraryscale^2$, where $\Baikovvariable_l$ is an uncut inverse propagator.
+In order to motivate the relevance of super-sectors for the twisted cohomology gropu $\Hgen^\NV_\omega$, consider the situation where a polynomial $\divisor_j(z)$ with $j \in I_{\mathrm{even}}$ is simply a factor $z_r=\Baikovvariable_l/\arbitraryscale^2$, where $\Baikovvariable_l$ is an uncut inverse propagator.
 In this case, $\Hgen^{\NV}_{\omega}$ will also contain the integrands of the sector where the exponent of this inverse propagator is positive.
 If this sector has additional master integrals, they will also appear in $\Hgen^{\NV}_{\omega}$.
-We call such a sector a super-sector, and we include it in the analysis. \begin{myexample} An example is given by the three-loop unequal-mass banana integral \cite{Pogel:2025bca}.
+Such a sector is a super-sector, and we include it in the analysis. \begin{myexample} An example is given by the three-loop unequal-mass banana integral \cite{Pogel:2025bca}.
 The inverse propagators are given by

 and we consider the loop-by-loop Baikov representation, where the innermost loop is formed by the inverse propagators $\sigma_3$ and $\sigma_4$, followed by the loop formed by the inverse propagators $\sigma_2$ and $\sigma_5$, and finally the loop formed by the inverse propagators $\sigma_1$ and $\sigma_6$.
 The three-loop banana integral has sector id $15$, corresponding to the propagator set $S=\{1,2,3,4\}$.
 With $z_1=\sigma_5/(-p^2)$ and $z_2=\sigma_6/(-p^2)$ the twist function is given by \bq U & = & z_0^{4\eps} z_1^{\eps} z_2^{\eps} P_3^{-\frac{1}{2}-\eps} P_4^{-\frac{1}{2}-\eps} P_5^{-\frac{1}{2}-\eps}. \eq The definition of the polynomials $P_3-P_5$ is not relevant here (the definition can be found in ref.~\cite{Pogel:2025bca}), what is relevant is the fact that $z_1$ and $z_2$ appear as even polynomials in the twist function.
 Hence, we have to include the super-sectors $31$ (with propagator set $S=\{1,2,3,4,5\}$), $47$ (with propagator set $S=\{1,2,3,4,6\}$) and $63$ (with propagator set $S=\{1,2,3,4,5,6\}$).
 These are shown in fig.~\ref{fig:super_sectors}.